samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 # How it works
 - this runs Easy AutoGUI on ahkv1
-- Conversion happens when selecting "Save" or "Save as..." [now updates in IDE not post-save]
+- Conversion happens when selecting "Save" or "Save as..." [now updates in IDE]
 - function-call converts to v2 with ahkv2converter
 - autogui has custom code posted in the changes_of_note folder
 - works with embedded ahk exe's from ahkconverter, you do not need ahkv1 or v2, hypothetically this should run portably